Robin Bartlett: Career

+In 1973, with the Theatre Company of Boston, Bartlett appeared opposite Al Pacino and Lance Henriksen in a stage production of Richard III.
+She also performed with the Williamstown Theater Festival in Williamstown, Massachusetts.
+In 1975, Bartlett appeared on Broadway in Yentl, also serving as an understudy for the title role.

+Bartlett made her feature film debut in the western Heaven's Gate (1980), and later had supporting roles in Sophie's Choice (1982), Baby Boom, and Moonstruck (both 1987).
+On stage, Bartlett starred in a 1986 Circle Repertory Theatre production of The Early Girl opposite Demi Moore, for which she earned Obie Award and Drama Desk Award nominations for her performance.

+She also had minor roles in Woody Allen's Crimes and Misdemeanors (1989) and Alice (1990), and in Mike Nichols's Postcards from the Edge (1990) and Regarding Henry (1991).
+For her performance in the 1991 action comedy If Looks Could Kill, Bartlett was nominated for the Saturn Award for Best Supporting Actress.

 She appeared in the short-lived series The Powers That Be.
-She played the lesbian sister of a filmmaker for Mad About You and a television producer in Series.
-She played a teacher in each films, Lean on Me and If Looks Could Kill.
-She played the drug rehab roommate for Postcards from the Edge.
+She played the sister of a filmmaker in Mad About You and a television producer in Sisters.
+She played a teacher in two films, Lean on Me and If Looks Could Kill.
 In addition, she played the dean of a private school in an episode ("The Ida Funkhouser Roadside Memorial") of the HBO series Curb Your Enthusiasm.

 In June 2010, it was announced Barlett would play Hannah Pitt in Signature Theatre Company's 20th-anniversary production of Tony Kushner's Angels in America.
 She played Bridget Kearns in Shutter Island in 2010.

 In 2013, she portrayed Miranda Crump in American Horror Story's second season, Asylum, and later that year returned for the third season, Coven, portraying Cecily Pembroke.

 She starred in the 2014 film H., for which she was nominated for the Independent Spirit Award for Best Supporting Female in 2016.

+In 2024, Bartlett starred in the independent supernatural horror film Shelby Oaks.

+Influences

+Bartlett cited Michael Moriarty and Marlon Brando as influences on her acting.
+She also named Geraldine Page her favorite actress of all time, commenting: "I admired most her fluidity and incredible ability to respond to anything in a millisecond.
+And when she was subtle, she was very subtle."

+Personal life

+Bartlett was married to actor Alan Rosenberg from 1976 until 1984.
+The couple met while performing together at the Williamstown Theater Festival in the 1970s.
+In 1990, she married fiction writer Terence Cannon, with whom she has one son, Eamon, born in 1987.
+Beginning in 1984, Bartlett and Cannon resided in Hoboken, New Jersey.